 Write the name of each uni and the course title at the top of a separate piece of paper, along with the exact wording of the offer.
 Divide the page into two columns, one for the plus points of that course and university, and one for its negatives.

 The kind of plus points you might use are:

 - It’s the course I most want to do

-- It has a year abroad possibility
+- It has the possibility of a year abroad

-- I’d prefer a campus uni
+- I’d prefer a campus university

 - All first year accommodation has en-suite bathrooms.

-Negatives could be:
+Negatives could include: